 A few hundred years after the Israelites left Egypt, King Solomon used the resources collected by King David to build a temple to replace the tabernacle made by those escaping Israelites.
 For about 400 years, pilgrims would gather for an annual pilgrimage to Solomon's temple in Jerusalem.

-The following is excerpted from the new fifth edition of The Lost Tools of Writing, available today.
+The following is an edited excerpted from the fifth edition of The Lost Tools of Writing.

 St. Matthew composed his gospel primarily for the Jews of his day.
 In all likelihood, Matthew was a despised man.
 He was a tax collector (Matt.
 9:9), which garnered as much admiration then as now.
 Both his Greek name (Matthew, which means “gift of Jehovah”) and his Hebrew name, Levi (Mark 2:13-14, Luke 5:27-28) rooted him in Jewish heritage.
 Yet, there he was, a Jew working for the Roman government.